 What is the maximum number of participation attempts for a numerus fixus (selection) study?

-Please note that the above attempts are university-transcending, which means that if you have used a participation attempt elsewhere, it will be subtracted from the number of attempts you still 'have' at VU.
+Please note that the above attempts are university-transcending, which means that if you have used a participation attempt elsewhere, it will be subtracted from the number of attempts you still 'have' at VU Amsterdam.

-Example: A student has participated 2 times in the selection procedure of the bachelor Psychology at the UvA, this student can then only participate 1 time in the selection procedure at the VU.
+Example: A student has participated 2 times in the selection procedure of the bachelor Psychology at the UvA, this student can then only participate 1 time in the selection procedure at VU Amsterdam.

-When will I receive my proof of registration?
+When will I receive my Declaration of Registration?

 As soon as you have met all the registration requirements, you will receive an email confirmation of your registration.
-You can then download a Declaration of Registration (DoR) through this form in VUweb.
+You can then download a Declaration of Registration (DoR) from our website.

-Re-enrolment is possible from 10 May 2021.
+Re-enrolment is possible from the beginning of May.
 You can arrange your re-enrolment in Studielink.

 - Log in to Studielink and submit your re-enrolment application.
 More information including step-by-step plans can be found on Studielink.

 - Did you meet all requirements and are you enrolled?
-Then please collect your Declaration of Registration here.
+Then please collect your Declaration of Registration.

-I have completed all the steps in the VUweb 'Application’ portal but I am not yet registered.
+I have completed all of the steps in my application portal but I am not yet enrolled.
 What is the reason?

-First check whether you have gone through all the steps and submitted all the documents.
-Often the heading 'check previous education' is not green, even though you have provided all the documents.
+First, check whether you have gone through all the steps and submitted all the documents.
+Often the heading 'Check previous education' is not checked off, even though you have provided all the documents.
 This is because VU Amsterdam maintains a certain processing time for checking documents and previous education(s).
-From the moment you have completed all steps in the 'Application' portal, the VU maintains a processing time of 4 to 6 weeks.
+From the moment you have completed all steps in the application portal, VU Amsterdam maintains a processing time of 4 to 6 weeks.
 In that case, you can just wait until you receive a reply.

-My registration is complete, but I cannot sign up for the courses yet?
+My enrolment is complete, but I cannot sign up for the courses yet.
+Why is that?

 Where can I find the tuition fee rates?